modal-inria/Kernalytics/doc/algoDesc.md

 # Algorithm description

-This file contains a description of the algorithm, in particular the initialization.
+This file contains a description of the algorithms, in particular the initialization which can look convoluted as a lot of steps and verifications are needed before an actual computation can be run.

 Running an algorithm implies a few steps.
-- *Reading the parameters and data.*
+- *Reading the parameters and data.**
     - a part of the code is shared among several algorithms
     - each algo can also run its specific code for its peculiar data.
 - *Generating the kernel.*
-    - Generate the KerEval object, that is essential the kernel.
+    - Generate the KerEval object, that is essentially the kernel evaluator object.
-    - Transform the data in an nObs x nObs Gram matrix that contains everything needed to run the algorithm.
+    - Transform the data to an nObs x nObs Gram matrix that contains everything needed to run the algorithm.
 - *Running the algorithm*
     - The actual implementation of the algorithm.
     - This is the less constrained part of the code.